 By nature, residents in an active adult community will generate slightly higher expenses, on a per resident basis, due to the prevalence of fire and rescue calls among older residents and the additional cost associated with these calls.
 The per resident expenditures have been adjusted based on Prince William County data for fire and rescue calls at Heritage Hunt, Four Seasons, and Dunbarton at Braemar relative to calls at all occupied county housing units (19.5% higher per household).
-This results in estimated additional annual expenditures for fire and rescue of \$17,100 in 2019 dollars relative to what they would have been without accounting for the fact that the Proposed Development will be an agerestricted active adult community.
+This results in estimated additional annual expenditures for fire and rescue of \$17,100 in 2019 dollars relative to what they would have been without accounting for the fact that the Proposed Development will be an ageestricted active adult community.
 Residents of the Proposed Development will also be eligible to take advantages of the many services provided by the Area Agency on Aging.
-It is anticipated that residents of community will not require public assistance, but residents of Prince William County, along with residents of Manassas and Manassas Park, regardless of income, are eligible for any of the services provided by the Agency on Aging.
-In particular, residents of the Proposed Development may take advantage of the following services, particularly as they age in
+It is anticipated that residents of of the services provided by the Agency on Aging.
+In particular, residents of the Proposed Development may take advantage of the following services, particularly as they age in community will not require public assistance, but residents of Prince William County, along with residents of Manassas and Manassas Park, regardless of income, are eligible for any